 Asking for feedback gives you a sense of how useful the retrospective session was for your team, and how you can improve going forward.

-Top four retrospective tools
+Top five retrospective tools

 You could run a retrospective exclusively with a stack of Post-It notes and a few pens.
 That said, having the right tools for the job can make your retrospectives more transparent, efficient, and resilient to big changes like having to shift everyone to remote work.
 With that in mind, here are some of the top retrospective tools on the market today.

 Miro is one of the go-to tools for those looking to digitize their whiteboards.
 Whether you’re working from home or you’re just sick of that dry erase marker smell, Miro can replicate everything you’d expect from a whiteboard, and then some.
 It even has built-in Post-It notes.